Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 What makes In The Search Bar different

 In The Search Bar is rooted in lived experience.
-It comes from walking through self-abandonment and learning how to return to myself from the inside out.
+It comes from walking through suppression and learning how to return to myself from the inside out.
 Self-loyalty is the practice of returning to ourselves and making decisions from our own truth rather than from fear, habit, or the need for external approval.

 It's an invitation to understand the architecture of your inner experience so you can respond with awareness, presence, and self-trust.